Arihant25/beginner-python-projects/README.md

 - bmi - Calculates your BMI and explains the result
 - leap - Checks if a given year is a leap year or not
 - pizza - Orders (fake) pizza
+- love-calculator - Calculates the chances that you are compatible with your crush